LizzGarleb/holbertonschool-low_level_programming/README.md

 3. Function, nested loops
     function: is a block of code which only runs when it is called. nested loops: It allows the looping of statements inside another loops.
+4. Makefiles = sets a set of rules to determine which part of the program need to be recompile, and issues command to recompile them.
+Makefiles is a way of automating software building procedure and other complex task with dependencies.

 ### Resources:
 This resources are from the folder hello world: